Vajiralongkorn: Public image, the media, and the law

 On 19 January 2009, Harry Nicolaides, an Australian national, was sentenced to three years in prison for self-publishing a fictional book deemed to have violated lèse majesté.
 The offending passage alluded to rumours that "if the prince fell in love with one of his minor wives and she betrayed him, she and her family would disappear with their name, familial lineage and all vestiges of their existence expunged forever".
 Nicolaides was later pardoned by the king.
 Nicolaides later stated that "it's entirely fiction from cover to cover".

 In August 2011, the German judicial authorities in Munich impounded a Boeing 737 aircraft, one of two belonging to Crown Prince Vajiralongkorn.
 Administrators seized the aircraft because of a 20-year-old Thai government debt owed to a now-defunct German construction corporation for the Don Mueang Tollway, that had risen to some €30 million.
 German authorities, representing the corporation's interests in bankruptcy, stated the measure was a "last resort" in seeking repayment.
 The Thai government, which had not responded to German demands, called the move "highly inappropriate".
 On 1 August, Vajiralongkorn's office announced he would pay the deposit amounting to €20 million himself.
-One day later the Thai foreign minister Kasit Piromya confirmed that the Thai government would pay the deposit.

 In November 2016, Manager Magazin published a report stating that the new king could be issued with an inheritance tax bill in excess of €3.5 billion.
 According to the report, the new King is domiciled in Bavaria where he owns two villas which makes him subject to local inheritance tax.
 On 16 May 2017, Thai officials warned Facebook after an online video was posted of the king wearing a crop top and with full view of his half sleeve tattoo.